oliviawestmacottssw/SSW.Rules.Content/rules/do-you-create-a-sprint-forecast-aka-the-functionality-that-will-be-developed-during-the-sprint/rule.md

 ---

-​After the [Sprint Planning](/Pages/SprintPlanningMeeting.aspx)[Meeting](/Pages/SprintPlanningMeeting.aspx), it is useful for the Development Team to send the Product Owner (PO) a Sprint Forecast for the next Sprint.
-Doing this helps to improve common understanding in, and sometimes to enforce, the relationship between the PO and the Team.​
+After the [Sprint Planning](/Pages/SprintPlanningMeeting.aspx)[Meeting](/Pages/SprintPlanningMeeting.aspx), it is useful for the Development Team to send the Product Owner (PO) a Sprint Forecast for the next Sprint.
+Doing this helps to improve common understanding in, and sometimes to enforce, the relationship between the PO and the Team.